-Statements about specific projects change continuously, but here are some constants:
+Statements about specific projects & exhibitions change continuously, but here are a few fragmented constants:

-My work is inherently narrative, expressionistic and symbolic; a conduit that allows me to record the subconscious, as well as internalized thought and perception.
+My work is inherently narrative, expressionistic and symbolic.
 Utilizing imagination to convey a visually poetic interpretation of experience is a quality I continually seek to evoke.
 The desire to merge the pure fleeting beauty of the physical world, with the strange, flawed, disjointed, imaginative interior world of the mind intrigues me to no end and it is through this union that my work fundamentally comes into being.

 I seek to materialize the ideas that are mysteriously present, the ideas which I have made no conscious effort to evoke.
 I am not interested in forming an idea around a specific concept or meaning, if the idea has depth, meaning will naturally embed itself.
 That which is prodded and forced into existence can often be void of mystery, outcomes are narrowed and predictable even before they are developed and explored.
 That which naturally originates in the subconscious contains the greatest element of mystery at the onset.
 I find projects interesting to decipher only after they are finished.
 I am fascinated by the way one image or idea opens up, builds and informs another.
 By inhabiting an expansive idea for a long period of time one can arrive at a place creatively that they could have never otherwise reached.
 It is ultimately this revelatory journey that keeps me intensely dedicated to the process of making art.